 There shall be a three-person Sexual Harassment Appeal Board, one member to be selected by the College Administration, one member selected by the appropriate Union, and both members shall choose a third member.
 If a student is a Respondent or Complainant, the third member shall be chosen from the Sexual Harassment Education Subcommittee of the Academic Senate Affirmative Action Committee.
-The Appeal Board members plus alternates will serve for a staggered two year term.
-All Appeal Board members are required to go through training provided by the NCC administration at the beginning of his/her two year term, and cannot serve on the Appeal Board without completing this required training.
+The Appeal Board members plus alternates will serve for a staggered two-year term.
+All Appeal Board members are required to go through training provided by the NCC administration at the beginning of his/her two-year term, and cannot serve on the Appeal Board without completing this required training.
 No individual with a conflict of interest will sit on the Appeal Board.
+If a potential conflict of interest is reported concerning a member of the Appeal Board, the Affirmative Action Officer shall make a determination concerning whether the conflict of interest exists and precludes the member from hearing the Appeal.
+The AAO's decision concerning this matter shall be final.